 9. National Ornamental Metal Museum

 It is housed in four buildings that previously served as a Marine hospital in the late 1800s.
 It then served as a Civil War hospital which included sleeping quarters for doctors, nurses and soldiers.

 In 1979 the buildings were being renovated and the work seems to have stirred up the activity.
-It is now very common to here disembodied voices belonging to marines and medical staff.
+It is now very common to hear disembodied voices belonging to Marines and medical staff.

 8. The Lorraine Motel

 The Lorraine Motel is one of the most infamous locations in Memphis.
 Why?
 Well, because it was the site of Martin Luther King Jr.’s assassination in 1968.